msu-cse-outreach/technovation-book/_sources/2-Loops/code-along.rst

       <iframe width="560" height="315" src="https://www.youtube.com/embed/m7szVmMta-o" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
    </div>

-But one thing in this rap is different in Python: Unlike most languages, you do not say what the type of a data object is in a Python program;
+One thing in this rap is different for Python:
+In Python, you declare a variable just by assigning a value to it---you don't indicate the datatype.
-rather, the interpreter figures out the data type of an object based on how your program creates and uses it.
+Rather, the interpreter figures out the datatype based on how the value is created.

-We won't go into further details now since we can do a lot with Turtle Graphics with just a basic understanding of these notions.
+We won't go into further details now since we can do a lot in Turtle Graphics with just a basic understanding of these notions.